RandomPOST12/Commit/README.md

 ## FAQ

-**Q:** Is this an official Django project?
+**Question:** Is this an official Django project?

-**A:** No, it is not.
+**Answer:** No, it is not.
 We are independent from Django at the moment.
 There's a [proposal](https://github.com/django/deps/pull/65) to merge our project into the Django itself.
 You can show your support by liking the PR.

-### Is it safe to use this in production?
+**Question:** Is it safe to use this in production?

-Yes, it is!
+**Answer:** Yes, it is!
 This project does not affect your runtime at all.
 It only affects `mypy` type checking process.
 But, it does not make any sense to use this project without `mypy`.

-### mypy crashes when I run it with this plugin installed
+**Question:** mypy crashes when I run it with this plugin installed

-The current implementation uses Django's runtime to extract information about models, so it might crash if your installed apps or `models.py` are broken.
+**Answer:** The current implementation uses Django's runtime to extract information about models, so it might crash if your installed apps or `models.py` are broken.

 In other words, if your `manage.py runserver` crashes, mypy will crash too.
 You can also run `mypy` with [`--tb`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-show-traceback) option to get extra information about the error.

-### I cannot use QuerySet or Manager with type annotations
+**Question:** I cannot use QuerySet or Manager with type annotations

-You can get a `TypeError: 'type' object is not subscriptable` when you will try to use `QuerySet[MyModel]`, `Manager[MyModel]` or some other Django-based Generic types.
+**Answer:** You can get a `TypeError: 'type' object is not subscriptable` when you will try to use `QuerySet[MyModel]`, `Manager[MyModel]` or some other Django-based Generic types.

 This happens because these Django classes do not support [`__class_getitem__`](https://www.python.org/dev/peps/pep-0560/#class-getitem) magic method in runtime.